SINHA1357/SINHA1357/README.md

 Welcome to my GitHub profile!
 I'm passionate about software development and enjoy working on a variety of projects.
 Here's a little bit about me:

-- 🔭 I’m currently working on various open-source projects
 - 🌱 I’m currently learning advanced algorithms and data structures
 - 👯 I’m looking to collaborate on innovative tech projects
-- 🤔 I’m looking for help with AI and machine learning projects
 - 💬 Ask me about web development, Python, and JavaScript
-- 📫 How to reach me: [email@example.com](mailto:email@example.com)
 - ⚡ Fun fact: I love hiking and exploring the great outdoors

 ## My GitHub Stats